raspy135/Qun-mk2/README.md

 Setting is available in the System menu.
 Default is OFF.
 The setting will be saved to internal flash memory.

 ### MIDI clock
-When you set sync mode to "MIDI", the synth will be clock slave mode.
+When you set sync mode to "MIDI", the synth will be set to clock slave mode.
 Set your DAW to send MIDI clock.
 We tested Ableton Live, Logic Pro X and KeyStep Pro.
 It has some latency so please adjust latency setting in your DAW to match the timing.

 If you set sync mode to "MOUT" or "MOUT2", then the synth will be clock master.
 It sends MIDI clock as well as play/stop MIDI messages.
 Try "MOUT2" if you feel slight delay between devices.
 MOUT2 will send extra clock signal when start playing because some devices start sequencing from the second clock (Roland MC-101 is the example).
 If you clock another Qun, use MOUT.